graphite-project/graphite-web/docs/whisper.rst

 The total retention time of the database is determined by the archive with the highest retention as the time period covered by each archive is overlapping (see `Multi-Archive Storage and Retrieval Behavior`_).
 That is, a pair of archives with retentions of 1 month and 1 year will not provide 13 months of data storage as may be guessed.
-Instead, it will provide 1 year of storage - the length of it's longest archive.
+Instead, it will provide 1 year of storage - the length of its longest archive.

 Rollup Aggregation